-When over 200 meters of a street close to Florence’s famous Ponte Vecchio collapsed in May 2016, the alarm bells started ringing.
-The sinkhole, caused by a broken pipe, swallowed about 30 vehicles, but fortunately nobody was hurt.
-However, the municipal authorities became seriously concerned about the stability and integrity of this symbolic monument.
+When more than 200 meters of a street close to Florence’s famous Ponte Vecchio collapsed in May 2016, alarm bells started ringing.
+The sinkhole, caused by a broken pipe, swallowed about 30 vehicles.
+Fortunately, nobody was hurt, but the municipal authorities became seriously concerned about the stability and integrity of the Ponte Vecchio.
 The current bridge was built in the 14th century, although there are vestiges of previous constructions going back to Roman times.
-As well as receiving millions of visitors every year, the Ponte Vecchio has a number of shops and in its recent history has survived floods, fire outbreaks and even the trend of hanging padlocks from its balconies (over 5,000 of them were removed in 2006).
-How can you guarantee the stability and integrity of a monument that has been subjected to so many stresses for more than six centuries?
+As well as receiving millions of visitors every year, the Ponte Vecchio has a number of shops and in its recent history has survived floods, fire and even the modern trend of hanging padlocks from its balconies (more than 5,000 locks were removed in 2006).
+The question for the authorities was how to guarantee the continued stability and integrity of a monument that has endured for more than six centuries.

 At the request of Florence City Council, the Geology Department of the University of Florence installed a network of geotechnical sensors and monitoring software to monitor the Ponte Vecchio.
 Worldsensing’s Loadsensing remote monitoring system was selected due to its reliability and long-range, low-power wireless operation.
 Being wireless was especially important, as installing cables was not an option given the need to preserve the World Heritage monument.